mistymyto/apush/README.md

-# APUSH Notes
+# APUSH
-This repository is a collection of my AP US history notes taken in 2024-25.
+This repository is a collection of my notes taken in 2024-25.

 ## Types of notes
 - **Timelines**: the gist of eras, like major events, people, causation and continuity, etc.